New York Metro Area Repository Guide

 The Municipal Archives holds records of births reported in the five boroughs of New York City through 1909; deaths reported thorugh 1948; and marriages reported through 1930.
-For a complete description of their vital records collection, see the list of the Municipal Archives’s holdings on their website.
+For a complete description of their vital records collection, visit website of the Municipal Archives for a complete list of their holdings.

 A comprehensive guide to the collections of the Municipal Archives was published in 2016 by the NYG&B and is avaliable for sale.

 Location: Surrogate’s Court Building: Room 103, 31 Chambers Street (at Centre Street), New York, NY 10007

 Statue of Liberty-Ellis Island Foundation

 Between 1892 and 1924, more than 22 million passengers entered the United States through Ellis Island and the Port of New York.
 Today the Ellis Island Immigration Museum is a part of the Statue of Liberty National Monument and is one of the country’s most popular historic sites.
 In 2001, the Statue of Liberty-Ellis Island Foundation, in partnership with the National Park Service, unveiled the American Family Immigration History Center at Ellis Island.
 This exciting family research facility provides visitors with advanced computer and multimedia technology, printed materials, and professional assistance for investigating immigration and family history.